Commas and its

 - The horse shut its eyes and neighed.

 - This approach also has its disadvantages.

-The apostrophe indicates that this is a contraction that stands for 'it is' or 'it has', where the apostrophe replaces the missing letters.
+The apostrophe in 'it's' shows a contraction and stands for 'it is' or 'it has', where the apostrophe replaces the missing letters.
 For example:

 - Have you seen my jacket?
 It’s disappeared.

 - It’s probably true that most pop stars use Autotune.